-It is vital that Government provides clarity about the impact of its proposed Council Tax changes on people’s water bills.Andy Wightman MSP
+Clarity needed about impact of proposed Council Tax changes on water bills

 Andy Wightman MSP, Local Government spokesperson for the Scottish Greens, today called for the Scottish Government to clarify whether its changes to Council Tax will also mean increased water bills for consumers.

 At Holyrood's Local Government committee Mr Wightman highlighted the lack of public communication about the proposed increases to the upper bands of Council Tax, bands which are used to calculate charges for water and sewerage services.
 Scottish Water bills are collected by local authorities.

 In response, Derek Yule, the Chair of Directors of Finance at the Chartered Institute of Public Finance and Accountancy, said there was "uncertainty" about the effect on water bills by adjusting the Council Tax multiplier.

 Andy Wightman MSP said:

 "The Government's tweaks to Council Tax will come at the same time as rates themselves will rise and many householders remain unaware of big changes coming their way in just six months' time.
 Now we learn that there is no clarity about the effect on people's water bills, which are collected by councils and based on a property's Council Tax band.